vocdoni/vocdoni-manager-backend/manager/README.md

 ## Entities
 ### sign Up
 Registers an entity to the backend.
-The address of the Entity is calculated by the signature of the request.
+The address/ID of the Entity is calculated by the signature of the request.
 - Request
 ```json
 {